QuantumSpinozist/quantumspinozist.github.io/README.md

 I also have a section where I write shorter reports on very recent and much discussed papers.

+Additionally this page functions as a secondary archive for my Machine Learning Reading Group in which we present research papers to one another.

 If you scroll all the way down there is also a section with miscellaneous articles.